realm/realm-core/README.md

 Headers will be installed in:

-    /usr/local/include/tightdb/
+    /usr/local/include/realm/

-Except for `tightdb.hpp` which is installed as:
+Except for `realm.hpp` which is installed as:

-    /usr/local/include/tightdb.hpp
+    /usr/local/include/realm.hpp

 The following libraries will be installed: